syncfusion-content/asp.netmvc-docs/aspnetmvc/Splitter/Nested-Splitter-Support.md

 ## Configure Nested Splitter

-The following steps explain the implementation of the “nestedsplitter”option.
+The following steps explain the implementation of the “nestedsplitter” option.

 1. In the View page, add the Splitter helper and configure the outer and inner splitters.
-As you can see we have specified a heper function to render the inner splitter.
-A helper is a reusable snippet of Razor sytnax exposed as a method, and is intended for rendering HTML to the browse.
+As you can see we have specified a helper function to render the inner splitter.
+A helper is a reusable snippet of Razor syntax exposed as a method, and is intended for rendering HTML to the browse.
 To use helper within another helper we have specified as a separate function as shown below.

 {% tabs %}